 Animal Crossing on Nintendo Switch – I don’t usually play games but Simon convinced me to try this one which is hugely popular right now.
 You move to a desert island where you live a simple life—building a home, collecting fossils for a museum, earning money by fishing or picking fruit.
 It’s easy and light and wonderfully distracting.

-Extra Pack of Peanuts Travel Podcast – I’ve long been a fan of this travel podcast and I really appreciate that Trav and Heather are doing extra “Quarantine Diaries” at the moment where they have unplanned, unedited chats about their favourite destinations.
+Extra Pack of Peanuts Travel Podcast – I’ve long been a fan of this travel podcast and I really appreciate that Trav and Heather are doing extra “Quarantine Diaries” at the moment where they have unplanned, unedited chats about their favourite destinations (you can also watch them on Instagram).

 I can’t face planning specific trips right now (who knows when we’ll be able to travel?), but their episodes help stoke my wanderlust and are giving me inspiration for the future (we really must return to Slovenia and Cape Town and Barcelona…).

-What’s getting you through quarantine?
+What’s getting you through the pandemic?
 We’d love your recommendations.

 Update 5 May 2020